VOICE RETURNS FOR ANOTHER YEAR AS WESTERN AUSTRALIA’S LARGEST PUBLIC SPEAKING COMPETITION!

 The highest performing participants will be invited to compete at the 2018 Voice National Finals, an exciting and educational opportunity!

-The public speaking workshop will be held on the evening of Thursday 11th October at UWA.
+The public speaking workshop will be held prior to the first round of Voice.
 Speech topics will be released at the workshop, but if you are absolutely unable to attend they will be emailed to you later that evening.

 You will be notified of your round date two weeks prior to your allocated round.